twhite96/TWBlog/_posts/2018-05-19-react-reconciliation.md

 *Photo by Anthony DELANOIX on Unsplash*

+> This is an update to this article because of input by Dan Abramov.
+Thanks Dan!

 In order for React to be as fast as it is, it only needs to update the parts of the DOM that need it.
 You really don't need to worry about doing this yourself, but understanding how `setState()` in React works could be beneficial.

 ## The `render()` Function

 The `render()` function in React creates a tree of React elements.
 When you pass props down and those props update, the `render()` function returns a different tree of elements.
 React would need to figure out how to accomplish this, and, while doing so, make it efficient and fast.

-## The Virtual DOM
+## The React Tree of Elements

-This tree of elements is called the *virtual DOM* and when a component's state changes, React uses a diffing algorithm to compare both the DOM and virtual DOM.
-The virtual DOM will contain the new state of a component.
+This tree of elements is called the *tree of elements* and when a component's state changes, React uses a diffing algorithm to compare both the DOM and tree of elements.
+The tree of elements will contain the new state of a component.

 Take this code from CSS-Tricks: